hoangduytran/blender-manual/manual/editors/python_console.rst

 bpy.data
 --------

-``bpy.data`` has functions and attributes that give you access to all the data in the blend-file.
+Gives you access to all the data in the blend-file, regardless of whether it's currently active or selected.

-You can access following data in the current blend-file: objects, meshes, materials, textures, scenes, screens, sounds, scripts, etc.

-That is a lot of data.

 .. figure:: /images/editors_python-console_bpy-data.png